napalu/goopt/docs/_v2/guides/command-organization.md

 - Good for complex command hierarchies

 ### Trade-offs:
-- Can't easily share flags between commands
+- Flags can only be shared between commands sharing the same parents
 - More nested structures
 - Can lead to deeper type hierarchies